lawrencegripper/azbrowse/docs/design/README.md

 It has methods for `GetContent` and `SetContent` for example.

-One of it's responsibilities is to add formatting and highlighting to the the content.
+One of its responsibilities is to add formatting and highlighting to the content.

 The content is provided to the views from the [`ExpanderResult`](../../internal/pkg/expanders/types.go) which is produced by the `expanders` we discussed in the sections above.